 New York City Transport

 New York's public transport system is relatively good and cheap, including buses and the subway.
-There are also the ever-present, although more expensive, yellow cabs.
-Unlicensed gypsy cabs should be avoided.
-It is possible to get around the city using a combination of these, or simply on foot.
+There are also the iconic and ever-present yellow cabs, although they are more expensive.
+Visitors should avoid unlicensed cabs, sometimes called gypsy or pirate cabs.

 Become our New York City Travel Expert